 MArch, co-owner, CHA:COL, a multidisciplinary design collaborative involved in retail, residential, and commercial projects.
 CHA:COL has been featured on HGTV and in Architectural Record, Dwell, and Los Angeles Times.
 A selection of the firm’s recent work was chosen for the exhibition “New Blood: Next Gen,” showcasing emerging Los Angeles design talent at the Museum of Architecture+Design.

-Chinmaya teaches the Master’s Level course Interior Architecture Studio III.
-Registration for this course is restricted to MIA students only and can only be accessed via BroncoDirect.
+Chinmaya teaches the Master’s Level course Interior Architecture Studio A. Registration for this course is restricted to MIA students only and can only be accessed via BroncoDirect.

 Click below to see if Chinmaya Misra is teaching a course this quarter.